Request for Application

-Step 2 starts with a teleconference between the ACF review team, Valerie Behan from RTFCCR and the applicant.
+Step 2 starts with a teleconference between the ACF and RTFCCR review team, and the applicant.
 The goal of this teleconference is to explain the process, perform a preliminary evaluation of the feasibility for running the trial, and assess whether any circumstances have changed since receipt of the LOI.

 After the teleconference, the applicants will be asked to submit a full application containing: